aws-samples/bobs-used-bookstore-sample/README.md

 In integrated mode, both applications use Amazon Cognito user pools for user authentication.

-For the admin site you will need to create a user, representing bookstore staff, in the user pool for the admin site, as follows.
+For the admin site you will need to create a user, representing bookstore staff, in the user pool for the admin site.
+When creating the fictional staff user, you can elect to have a temporary password auto-generated for you, and an email sent to a valid email address with the password.
+Alternatively, you can choose to not have an email sent, and set the temporary password yourself.
+Either way, on first login to the admin application, you will be asked to change the temporary password.

-**Note:** screenshots in the text below are taken from the new Cognito console experience.
+**Note:** The instructions below set the Create User options to (a) have the password emailed to a real email address, and (b) have the password be auto-generated.
+The screenshots are taken from the new Cognito console experience.
 If you are running the older experience you may encounter some differences, however the instructional flow holds true.

 1. Sign into the AWS Management Console and proceed to the Amazon Cognito dashboard.